fluffy-critter/ggj2016-music/README.md

 ## Beyond GGJ 2016

 All music will be available under Creative Commons [BY-NC](http://creativecommons.org/licenses/by-nc/4.0/).
 For commercially-available games, please get in touch with me to discuss licensing.

+Also, please keep me in mind if you ever have an indie game that you want music and/or sounds for!